 - Visual Basic (VB6, VB2008, VB2010 express and other editions)

 - Visual Basic for Applications (Microsoft Office VBA)

 - And many more…

-This module has 8 onboard General purpose I/Os multiplexed with 6 Analog Inputs, each connected to individual screw terminals and associated drivers capable of controlling a large number of devices.
-The analog inputs (multiplexed with GPIOs) can be accessed over Bluetooth interface for extended functionality.
-The module communicates with host PC over Bluetooth link.
+This module has 8 onboard General purposes I/Os multiplexed with 6 Analog Inputs, each connected to individual screw terminals and associated drivers capable of controlling a large number of devices.
+The analog inputs (multiplexed with GPIOs) can be accessed over the Bluetooth interface for extended functionality.
+The module communicates with the host PC over the Bluetooth link.
 A USB Bluetooth Dongle or Bluetooth integrated PC/Laptop would be sufficient to communicate with this device.
 Firmware upgrade can be done by using the USB B Mini Breakout Board.